 [null] at ptolemy.actor.Manager$PtolemyRunThread.run(Manager.java:1689)

-#5 Updated by Derik Barseghian almost 7 years ago
+#5 Updated by Derik Barseghian about 7 years ago

 Jing and I debugged tonight.
 The problem was the repository configuration.xml didn't include kepler-dev.
 It must've been that the one in KeplerData was changed, but then KeplerData got deleted, and was replaced by an unchanged version.
 Jing fixed the source version.